gadianton/soe_search_logs/README.md

 This script is offered with no formal support from Stack Overflow.
 If you run into issues using the script, please please open a GitHub issue and/or reach out to the person who provided it to you.
 You are also welcome to edit the script to suit your needs.

 ## Requirements
-* A Stack Overflow Enterprise instance
+* Stack Overflow Enterprise and a user account with admin permissions
 * Python 3.x ([download](https://www.python.org/downloads/))
 * Operating system: Linux, MacOS, or Windows
 * Chrome browser